 All of these components allow the employee to feel comfortable at work and keep them motivated.
 Both compensation and appreciation, for instance, boost employee confidence and in term increase satisfaction.

 What causes job satisfaction?

 Many factors can contribute to an employee’s job satisfaction.
 They need to be recognized and feel appreciated for their work.
 This is usually done through praise and compensation as well.

-Independence and calmness at work, such as with adequate breaks, boosts satisfaction.
+Independence and calmness at work, such as with adequate breaks, boost satisfaction.
 Additionally, they must feel like their work is truly meaningful.
-This is done through connecting company goals with individual goals.
+This is done by connecting company goals with individual goals.

 Finally, achieving their goals and seeing the positive impact of their work also boosts job satisfaction.